-As we know during development of any software product the development teams follow the Software Development Life Cycle (SDLC) processes.
-But development process is not so easy and always runs smoothly.
-During the development process when product is being developed different types of defects or bugs arise with product.
-So these defects are identified and resolved throughout development process just to deliver a good quality software product at last.
-So in this article, we will discuss these bugs in software development process and how these are identified during software testing, and how these are resolved.
+As we know during the development of any software product the development teams follow the Software Development Life Cycle (SDLC) processes.
+But the development process is not so easy and always runs smoothly.
+During the development process when a product is being developed different types of defects or bugs arise with the product.
+So these defects are identified and resolved throughout the development process just to deliver a good quality software product at last.
+So in this article, we will discuss these bugs in the software development process and how these are identified during software testing, and how these are resolved.

 What is a Bug/Defect?

 A defect is an error or bug in an application that is created during the building or designing of software and due to which software starts to show abnormal behaviors during its use.
 So it is one of the important responsibilities of the tester to find as much as defect possible to ensure the quality of the product is not affected and the end product is fulfilling all requirements perfectly for which it has been designed and provide required services to the end-user.
 Because as much as defects will be identified and resolved then the software will behave perfectly as per expectation.

 In the Software Development Process, Defect Life Cycle is the life cycle of a defect or bug which it goes through covering a specific set of states in its entire life.
 Mainly bug life cycle refers to its entire state starting from a new defect detected to the closing off of that defect by the tester.
 Alternatively, it is also called a Bug Life Cycle.

 - The journey of the Defect Cycle varies from organization to organization and also from project to project because development procedures and platforms as well as testing methods and testing tools differ depending upon organizations and projects.

 - The number of states that a defect goes through also varies depending upon the different tools used and processes followed during the testing of software.